-The Inflation Reduction Act was enacted on August 16, 2022 and imposes a 15% CAMT on corporations with three-year average financial statement income over \$1 billion that is effective January 1, 2023.
+The Inflation Reduction Act was enacted on August 16, 2022 and imposes a 15% Corporate Alternative Minimum Tax (CAMT) on corporations with three-year average financial statement income over \$1 billion that is effective January 1, 2023.
 The CAMT is payable to the extent the CAMT liability exceeds the regular corporate income tax liability; however, any CAMT paid would be available as a credit with indefinite carryover that could reduce future regular tax in excess of CAMT.
-The Company has determined that the consolidated group of corporations of which the Company is a member is not subject to CAMT in 2023.
+The Company is an applicable taxpayer starting in 2024; however, no liability has been recorded for the period ended December 31, 2024 since the Company's regular tax liability exceeds its CAMT liability.